 Bake for 25-30 minutes whilewatching them closely after 25 minutes, as they will start to brown pretty quickly.
 Take them out when the edges just start to turn golden.
 The centers will still be fairly soft.

-Allow the cookies to cool on the baking rack for about 7 minutes before transferring them to a cooling rack.
+Allow the lavender and lemon shortbread to cool on the baking rack for about 7 minutes before transferring them to a cooling rack.
 They will firm up as they cool.

 Once cool, enjoy!